suecmorin/timeapp/README.md

-NAME Work Day Scheduler
+##NAME Work Day Scheduler

-PROJECT STATUS Project completed August 2022.
+##PROJECT STATUS Project completed August 2022, updated November 2022.

-DESCRIPTION Project uses Javascript with HTML and CSS to generate a day planner.
+##DESCRIPTION App uses Javascript with HTML and CSS to generate a day planner.

-MOTIVATION To demonstrate understanding of Javascript functions and code; also to try using "this" as javascript is object-oriented.

-CODE STYLE standard

-FEATURES Allows user to see past, present and upcoming appointments and enter new ones.
+##FEATURES Allows user to see past, present and upcoming appointments and enter new ones.
+Appointments are saved in localStorage.

-INSTALLATION Files were uploaded to GitHub.

-SUPPORT Please contact Sue Morin, suecmorin@gmail.com.

-IMAGE Screenshot (8).png

-CONTRIBUTING
+##LICENSE None

+##IMAGE Screenshot of running app is screenshot.png.